serenity-is/docs/tutorials/movies/movies.md

 > If we wanted to override form field title instead, we would do similar steps in MovieForm.cs

-### Changing editor type for Description and Storyline
+### Changing Editor Type For Description and Storyline

 Description and Storyline fields can be a bit longer compared to Title field, so lets change their editor types to a textarea.